 Lindiwe Hendricks, the Minister of Water Affairs and Forestry, on Thursday denied that South Africa is facing a water crisis.

 She was adamant that there is no crisis in water supply similar to the crisis that has overtaken the supply of electricity.
+And although she did admit that there have been some cases of contamination of supplies, she insisted that her department is dealing with them.
+She said that water monitoring is being carried out continuously.

 There have been some cases of contamination of streams by acid drainage from mines.
 But there has been consultation with the mining houses and they have begun upgrading the drainage infrastructure.
 A Section 21 company has been established to deal with acid drainage in the future.